matteoamorth/licence-plate-gate/README.md

 The sources used to train the Plate Detection Model are avaiable in the `datasets` folders.

 The Character Recognition Model relies on keras `OCR (Optical Character Recognition)` library.

 ### ⚙️ Configurations

+Both edge-device ang server can be customized with the configuration files avaiable in the respective folders.

 The software provided in this project allow to select different solutions based on the hardware constraints.
 There are four possible alternatives.